 The V6 and V7 are both excellent vacuum cleaners.
 Like most Dyson vacuums, they are powerful and packed with useful features - but they are also expensive.
 Here's a quick overview of the differences between the two models (we've used the Animal versions of each vacuum for the comparisons).

 Direct-Drive Floor Head

 20 minutes without motorised tool

 Both the V6 and V7 series are sold with different collections of tools and accessories.
 The filtration system can also differ between models of the same series.

 It's best to avoid comparing models with the same name directly (such as the Animal and Total Clean).
 Instead, look at the tools and accessories of each version individually.
-Most features of the V6 and V7 are the same on all versions, however, so let's take a look at the differences between the two series.
+Most features of the V6 and V7 are the same on all versions, however, so let's take a look at the differences.

 Both the V6 and V7 have the following features:

 - The vacuums can convert into a powerful handheld by removing the rigid tube.
 The tube can be quickly detached using a single button.

 - Both vacuums use a trigger system rather than continuous suction.
 You need to keep your finger on the trigger when vacuuming, which some people find annoying.
 This feature increases the battery life of the machine though.